 Big Lake is a somewhat small city located in the state of Minnesota.
 With a population of 11,226 people and three constituent neighborhoods, Big Lake is the 95th largest community in Minnesota.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Lake is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Big Lake who work in office and administrative support (11.84%), sales jobs (9.72%), and management occupations (8.37%).
+Overall, Big Lake is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Big Lake who work in sales jobs (14.60%), food service (8.40%), and office and administrative support (8.27%).

-Big Lake is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+Because of many things, Big Lake is a great place for families with children to consider.
+First of all, many other families with children live here, making Big Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Big Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Big Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Big Lake’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Big Lake in 2010 was $24,442, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $97,768 for a family of four.
+The per capita income in Big Lake in 2018 was $32,394, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $129,576 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.

 The most common language spoken in Big Lake is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.